mple06/budget-tracker/README.md

     -   enter amount of transaction
     -   add or subtract from their budget
     -   see a graph of their transactions
-    -   transactions work online and offline to give users an accurate tracking
+    -   transactions work online and offline to give users an accurate tracking whether they have service or not.

 ---